trevorhanus/reMath/README.md

 A reactive spreadsheet-like math library.

-Uses mobx for reactivity, Numeral.js to format values, and mathjs to parse and evaluate the math.
+Depends on mobx for reactivity, Numeral.js to format values, and mathjs to parse and evaluate the math.

 ## Example Usage